3benbox/nightly-performance/README.md

 ## Limitations

-There are 2 secrets required for the tests to send a Grafana annotation and Discord message.
+There is a secrets required for the tests to send Discord messages.

 Neither are required to run a test, but the tests will fail if they are not present.